iliyan-trifonov/wordpress-lemp/README.md

 containers in production.

-NGINX, PHP5 FPM
+NGINX, PHP7 FPM
 ---

-These servers are installed with their defaults and only the default site config of nginx is changed with the one comming from the package's `./nginx/default` file
+These servers are installed with their defaults and only the default site config of nginx is changed with the one comming from the package's `./nginx/default` file.
+The PHP configuration is updated to run it on 127.0.0.1 instead of using a socket file.

 WP-Cli
 ---